 (ii) Players sent from the field for the remainder of the game will receive an automatic two (2) game suspension at the current championship.

 (iii) The dismissed player cannot be replaced during the game in which the dismissal occurred.

-(iv) Players seen by selectors to blatantly call a "phantom touch" will severely jeopardize their selection to the NSWCHS team.
+(iv) Players seen by selectors to blatantly call a "phantom touch" will severely jeopardize their selection to the NSWCHSSA team.

 (v) If based on the referee's report, further action needs to be taken, the disputes committee shall adjudicate.